syamrag/Trbhi/README.md

 Bashscript

-This folder contains the bash script to install Docker on an empty Ubuntu system and pulls the Elastic search container starts it using a volume to persist the data.
-This script waits for 45 seconds after running docker pull command to make sure that docker container is up.
-After 45 seconds the script will check for the health status of the docker container using CURL command.
+This folder contains the bash script to install Docker on an empty Ubuntu system and pulls the Elastic search container and starts it using a volume to persist the data.
+This script waits for 45 seconds after running docker run command to make sure that docker container is up.
+After 45 seconds the script will check for the health status of the Elastic search container using CURL command.
 The CURL command will be retried up 5 times until untill a non zero exit code occurs.

 healthcheck-command

-This folder contains the same CURL command used to get the health status of Elastic search used in the script
+This folder contains the same CURL command used to get the health status of Elastic search container used in the script

 Exercise 3